Assist organizations of artistic merit in fulfilling their missions by providing funds to maintain their stability and encourage their advancement.

-Virginia organizations whose primary purpose is the arts (excluding units of government and educational institutions and their private companion foundations), that have an independent governing board, that meet the Basic Eligibility criteria, and that are exempt from federal income tax under Section 501(c)3 of the Internal Revenue Code.
+- Be a non-profit Virginia organization whose primary purpose is the arts (excluding units of government and educational institutions and their private companion foundations) and that are exempt from federal income tax under Section 501(c)3 of the Internal Revenue Code

-Applicants that are at least three years old must have a previous year’s income of at least $10,000 in cash.
+- Have a total operating income of more than $10,000 for the last completed fiscal year.
 Organizations with smaller budgets may be eligible to apply for Project Grants or Technical Assistance.

 Avocational Organizations.
 Priority in this funding program will be given to organizations that pay artists.
 Avocational organizations may be funded in this program if they provide specific services or programs that would otherwise not be available in that particular geographic area.
 Avocational organizations may apply in the other grant programs of the Commission.